0xCompute/rubidity/rubidity-classic-v1/README.md

     @balanceOf[from] -= amount
     @balanceOf[to] += amount

-    log :Transfer, from: from, to: to, amount: amount
+    log Transfer, from: from, to: to, amount: amount

     true
   end

-  sig  [Address, Uint],
+  sig  [Address, UInt]
   def _mint( to:,
              amount:  )
     @totalSupply += amount
     @balanceOf[to] += amount

-    log :Transfer, from: address(0), to: to, amount: amount end
+    log Transfer, from: address(0), to: to, amount: amount end

-  sig  [Address, Uint],
+  sig  [Address, UInt]
   def _burn( from:,
              amount: )
     @balanceOf[from] -= amount
     @totalSupply -= amount

-    log :Transfer, from: from, to: address(0), amount: amount end end
+    log Transfer, from: from, to: address(0), amount: amount end end

 class PublicMintERC20 < ERC20

-  storage  maxSupply:    Uint,
+  storage  maxSupply:    UInt,
-           perMintLimit: Uint
+           perMintLimit: UInt

-  sig [String, String, Uint, Uint, Uint], def constructor(
+  sig [String, String, UInt, UInt, UInt] def constructor(
     name:,
     symbol:,